-Of all the 700 islands and cays that make up The Islands Of The Bahamas, Grand Bahama Island hosts the second-highest number of native birds — 18 of the 28 species of Bahamian birds that are not seen in the USA, Canada, or Europe.
-Most of them live in the island’s national parks are home to a large number of them.
+Of all the islands in The Bahamas, the second-highest number of native birds are found here — 18 of the 28 species of Bahamian birds that are not seen in the USA, Canada, or Europe.
+Most of them live in the island’s national parks.

 Dive beneath the surface to explore a cavernous world that's one of the biggest and among the most environmentally distinct.
-The cave system is accessible from both land and sea, with permission to dive required in some areas.
+Access is from both land and sea, with permission to dive required in some areas.

-This National Park comprises 100 acres of natural beauty in the heart of Freeport.
-A 2,000-foot trail winds through coppice and pine forest.
-The birder's paradise is home to a variety of species that can be seen year-round, with peak season from October to May.
+This National Park comprises 100 acres of natural beauty in the heart of Freeport, and a 2,000-foot trail winds through coppice and pine forest.
+Various bird species can be seen year round, especially from October to May.

 Just one mile off the southern shore, this 1½ acre island is one of the smallest National Parks in The Bahamas.
 Park area includes the cay and the surrounding one-quarter mile of marine environment, which has four distinct reef zones.